michael-lazar/flask-gopher/README.md

 Flask-Gopher solves the security problem by peeking at every incoming connection to determine if a TLS handshake is being attempted by the client.
 If so, the requested content will automatically be returned over a secure socket.
 Otherwise, the content will be returned as plain text.
 This scheme has the advantage of being fully backwards compatible with older gopher clients.
 All content is served by a single gopher server running on port 70, and clients are in control over how they want to receive it.

 Flask's WSGI server (like all good python WSGI servers) is designed to handle HTTPS with an "all-or-nothing" approach.
-Either SSL is turned on for all requests or it's not turned on at all.
+Either TLS is turned on for all requests or it's not turned on at all.
 Flask-Gopher is able to overcome this limitation by gently modifying the builtin Flask WSGI server.
-Here's an example of how SSL can be enabled:
+Here's an example of how TLS can be enabled:

 ```python
 from flask_gopher import make_gopher_ssl_server